 - Maximum volume won’t block out loud external noise.

-- Some small jumps in the start of the sunrise and end of the sunset.
+- The color transition at the start of the sunrise and end of the sunset could be smoother.

 Full review and video transcript